-- Location, scale and visual impact in relation to the character and sensitivity of the immediate and wider surrounding landscape and townscape; - Local amenity in relation to noise, amplitude modulation, shadow flicker, low frequency sound or vibration, air quality/emissions; - Effects on nature conservation features, habitats, biodiversity and geodiversity, including sites, habitats and species, avoiding significant adverse effects of sites of international nature conservation; - Effects on the context of Hadrian's Wall World Heritage Site, Scheduled Ancient Monuments, listed buildings, historic structures, historic gardens, parks, battlefields or designated conservation areas (dependent on site specific assessment); - Effects of any new structure on existing services such as highways infrastructure and telecommunications; - Effects on civil or military aviation and/or other defence assets such as RAF Spadeadam, the Eskdalemuir Seismic Recording Station and the VLF transmitter at Skelton - Cumulative effects when proposals are considered together with any extant planning approvals or other existing renewable energy developments within and adjacent to Carlisle District.
+- 1. Location, scale and visual impact in relation to the character and sensitivity of the immediate and wider surrounding landscape and townscape; - 2.
+Local amenity in relation to noise, amplitude modulation, shadow flicker, low frequency sound or vibration, air quality/emissions; - 3.
+Effects on nature conservation features, habitats, biodiversity and geodiversity, including sites, habitats and species; avoiding significant adverse effects of sites of international nature conservation; - 4.
+Impact on the significance of heritage assets including effects on the context of the impact on Frontiers of the Roman Empire (Hadrian's Wall): World Heritage Site Hadrian's Wall World Heritage Site and conservation of its Outstanding Universal Value, Scheduled Ancient Monuments, listed buildings, historic structures, historic parks and gardens, parks, battlefields or designated conservation areas, including their settings (dependent on site specific assessment); - 5.
+Effects of any new structure on existing services such as highways infrastructure and telecommunications; - 6.
+Effect on any existing recreational facilities or routes; - 7.
+Effects on civil or military aviation and/or other defence assets such as RAF Spadeadam, the Eskdalemuir Seismic Recording Station and the VLF transmitter at Skelton - 8.
+Cumulative effects when proposals are considered together with any known proposals in the planning system, extant planning approvals or other existing renewable energy developments within and adjacent to Carlisle District.